DerekPascarella/UniversalDreamcastPatcher/README.md

 * Patched disc image (output) cannot be created in Redump-style CUE format.
 * No CDI format support for source or patched disc images (input and output).
+* While source disc images (input) with CDDA are supported, the DCP patch format does not yet include a method for modifying CDDA tracks.
 * File hashes of patched disc images (output) are not consistent even when using the same source disc image (input) and same patch file.
 This is partly due to an issue with gditools which does not preserve timestamps on extracted folders.
 Instead, the current day and time are used to generate the folder creation timestamp at the moment of extraction.
 As of now, no ISO extraction utilities (with the necessary LBA options) that I've researched successfully preserve timestamps on folders.
 As a workaround, the hardcoded timestamp of 1999-09-09-00:00:00 (UTC) is being used.
 However, buildgdi is still inserting some dynamic timestamps (and other metadata) into the modified data track.
 After some research, I believe buildgdi's implementation of [DiscUtils](https://github.com/Sappharad/GDIbuilder/tree/master/GDIbuilder/DiscUtils) is to blame, although this may just be part of the ISO 9660 standard and thus considered expected behavior.

 ## Roadmap